KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when you set a value into a System.Data.SqlTypes structure would truncate that value.

-    throw [System.Data.SqlTypes.SqlTruncateException]::New("you set a value into a System.Data.SqlTypes structure would truncate that value.")
+    throw [System.Data.SqlTypes.SqlTruncateException]::New('you set a value into a System.Data.SqlTypes structure would truncate that value.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.SqlTypes.SqlTruncateException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.SqlTypes.SqlTruncateException.aspx)